Undergraduate Academic and University Policies

 Leave of Absence

-Students who finish a semester at Valparaiso University but will not be returning for the following semester are considered “non-returning” and will need to complete the Non-Returning Student Information form.
-Please note that if a student has registered for the term that he will not be returning, the Non-Returning Student Information form must be received before the first day of classes.
-A case in which the form is not submitted by the first day of the semester will be considered a University Withdrawal, and the student will need to complete the appropriate paperwork with the Office of Student Affairs.
-Please refer to the University Withdrawal Policy Section.
+Students who finish a semester at Valparaiso University but will not be returning for the following semester are considered “non-returning” and will need to indicate their intention using the appropriate form.
+Please note that if a student has registered for the term that he will not be returning, the Change in Enrollment Status form must be received before the last day of the add/drop period.
+A case in which the form is not submitted by the deadline will be considered a University Withdrawal.

 University Withdrawal Policy